kaveetha-jayawardana/PERSONALYZE/README.md

 ## 🔍 What it Does

-This app uses a trained classification model to analyze:
+This app uses a trained classification model to analyze determine your personality type based on factors :
 - Time spent alone
 - Stage fear level
 - Social event attendance
 - Social media activity
 - Friend circle size
 - Post frequency
-...and more to determine your personality type.

 ---